 2014 BS in Physics and Mathematics.
 In Garrett’s senior thesis, he demonstrated the generation laser beams with orbital angular momentum (OAM) using parts from a projector - an important first step in our experiments with light’s OAM.

 2015 BS in Physics.
 Sam set up the magneto-optic Kerr effect experiment in our lab.
-She is currently a Computer Science graduate student at the University of Colorado Boulder.
+Sam is currently a scientist at NREL.

 2015 BS in Mathematics.
 In our lab Rebecca calculated analytical lineshapes for multidimensional spectroscopy, and her research was published in Optics Letters.
 She is currently an engineer at Lockheed Martin.